mamcer/mamcer.github.io/_posts/2022-02-20-intel-stick.md

 I wish I had spent more time researching on this point.
 That 32 bits Windows was not only because of the 2GB of ram memory.
 But also because of the bios, In my case many unknown details here but it seemed by hardware boot time had to be in 32 bits

 My first option was Debian 11.
-Thinking in a Debian XFCE desktop, spoiler alert: I didn't get that far..
+Thinking in a Debian XFCE desktop.
+Spoiler alert: I didn't get that far..
 I successfully loaded the installer, formatted the drive and start the minimal installation.
 Everything looked good until it wasn't able to detect the Wifi.
 After some time trying different options I ended with a terminal installation with no network.
 Not what was intended and it clearly exceeded by far my limited Linux knowledge to find a solution to the missing Wifi

 Then I tried another distros like XUbuntu (64 bit) with no success.
-It not even recognized the drive as bootable
+It didn't even recognize the drive as bootable

 That forced me to read and do more research, what I should have done from the beginning.
 I found the portal [https://linuxiumcomau.blogspot.com](https://linuxiumcomau.blogspot.com/2017/06/customizing-ubuntu-isos-documentation.html) and following some clearly explained steps I was able to generate an image of xubuntu 21.10 that successfully booted